Colloquial Welsh morphology

-The morphology of the Welsh language has many characteristics likely to be unfamiliar to speakers of English or continental European languages like French or German, but has much in common with the other modern Insular Celtic languages: Irish, Scottish Gaelic, Manx, Cornish, and Breton.
+The morphology of the Welsh language has many characteristics not found in English or in European languages such as French or German, but has much in common with the other modern Insular Celtic languages: Irish, Scottish Gaelic, Manx, and Cornish.
 Welsh is a moderately inflected language.
 Verbs inflect for person, number, tense, and mood, with affirmative, interrogative, and negative conjugations of some verbs.
-There is no case inflection in Modern Welsh.
+There is no case inflection in Modern Welsh, the last vestige of which may only be found in the soft mutation found in vocative use, itself sporadic and unreliable in the spoken language.

-Modern Welsh can be written, and spoken, in several levels of formality, for example colloquial or literary, as well as different dialects.
+Modern Welsh can be written and spoken in several levels of formality, for example colloquial or literary, as well as different dialects.
 The grammar described in this article is for Colloquial Welsh, which is used for speech and informal writing.
 Literary Welsh is closer to the form of Welsh used in William Morgan's 1588 translation of the Bible and can be seen in formal writing.
 It does not reflect the spoken language presented here.

 Initial consonant mutation

 Initial consonant mutation is a phenomenon common to all Insular Celtic languages, although there is no evidence of it in the ancient Continental Celtic languages of the first millennium AD; nor was there any evidence of this in the Insular Celtic languages around the 500s.

-The first consonant of a word in Welsh may change when preceded by certain words (e.g. i, o, yn, and a), or because of some other grammatical context (such as when the grammatical object follows a conjugated verb).
-Welsh has three mutations: the soft mutation (treiglad meddal), the nasal mutation (treiglad trwynol), and the aspirate mutation (treiglad llaes; also called spirant mutation in some grammars).
+The first consonant of a word may change when preceded by certain words (e.g. prepositions, articles, determiners, and conjunctions), or because of some other grammatical context (such as when the grammatical object follows a conjugated verb).
+Mutations are also frequently used to indicate the gender of a mutable noun.
+As well as at the beginning of words, mutations are also regularly found at the beginning of the second element of compound words.

+Welsh has three mutation grades: the soft mutation (treiglad meddal), the nasal mutation (treiglad trwynol), and the aspirate mutation (treiglad llaes; also called spirant mutation in some grammars).
+There is a fourth mutation, the mixed mutation which combines the aspirate/spirant mutation with the soft mutation.
 These are also represented in the orthography: